 Fun Places for Lights and Festivities

-Johnsons Corner Farm offers thousands of Christmas lights and so much more.
-Take the Musical Light Show Hayride that dances with the Christmas music, or for a more relaxing experience, enjoy a horse drawn hayride.
+Johnsons Corner Farm offers a magical holiday experience with thousands of Christmas lights to see as well as wonderful family-friendly activities.
+Take the Musical Light Show Hayride that dances with the Christmas music, see the light show on the lake, or roast s’mores on the open fire.
 At the Discovery Barnyard visitors can meet Santa’s reindeer and Santa himself while you decorate cookies and sip hot chocolate.
-Festivities are available beginning when Santa arrives November 25 and continuing weekends through December.
+Hundreds of fresh-cut trees are available here for purchase as well.
+Festivities are available beginning when Santa arrives November 24 and continuing weekends through December with special new combo pricing available.

-Enjoy Christmas Fantasy with lights at Storybook Land until December 30.
+Enjoy Christmas Fantasy with lights at Storybook Land until December 31.
 Visitors will be dazzled by over a million lights around the park that are magically turned on by Santa himself every night at 5pm.
 Be sure to head to his house to watch him come out of the chimney and wave his magic wand; he may even make it snow!
-Good boys and girls can visit Santa and Mrs. Claus in their home everyday but Christmas Eve and Christmas Day starting December 9th, 2016 (only Friday, Saturday and Sundays starting November 25) to share the holiday wishes.
+Good boys and girls can visit Santa and Mrs. Claus in their home every day but Thanksgiving, Christmas Eve and Christmas Day starting with the lights parade on November 11th, 2017.
 All the rides of the theme park are open too!

 Turtle Back Zoo lights up at night with holiday displays throughout the park for the Holiday Lights Spectacular.
 Best of all, admission is free for this event!
 Donations of non-perishable food items, unwrapped toys, and winter coats are collected and encouraged.

-Taking a train ride with Santa has always been at the top of my children’s lists.
-This tradition has only become more popular since the 2004 movie The Polar Express hit the screen and families can hop aboard a train and have your very own Polar Express experience all over New Jersey!
+Taking a train ride with Santa has always been at the top of many children’s lists.
+This tradition has only become more popular since the 2004 movie The Polar Express hit the screen.
+Families can hop aboard a train and have your very own Polar Express experience all over New Jersey!
 One of our family favorites has always been the Pine Creek Railroad located in Allaire State Park.
 After our train ride we can enjoy the historic village and grab a cub of hot cocoa or cider in the bakery.

 The Polar Express in one of my favorite movies and on select dates it can be enjoyed on the IMAX screen at the Liberty Science Center.
 During the 12 Days of Science, guests will enjoy events, movies, and special activities such as learning to make snow indoors.